ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Mastering Configuration Management in Node.js: Two Libraries That Will Change How You Handle Config - <a href="https://medium.com/@radarsu/mastering-configuration-management-in-node-js-two-libraries-that-will-change-how-you-handle-config-1b0bc8109e03?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js + gRPC over HTTP/2: High-Throughput Microservices Without the Fuss - <a href="https://medium.com/@hjparmar1944/node-js-grpc-over-http-2-high-throughput-microservices-without-the-fuss-030fe1507f14?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Artur Kurowski`**
+✍️ **posted by `Bytecraft`**

-<blockquote>If you’ve ever built a Node.js application that needs to run in different environments, you’ve probably wrestled with configuration…
+<blockquote>Wire-speed RPC, type-safe contracts, and streaming — without turning your Node.js stack into a science project.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How to Backup Your PostgreSQL Database Without a Single Line of Script - <a href="https://medium.com/@naheem_olaide/how-to-backup-your-postgresql-database-without-a-single-line-of-script-28af83e80ea4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Configured Prisma 7 (New Changes, Issues, and How I Solved Them) - <a href="https://medium.com/@gargdev010300/how-i-configured-prisma-7-new-changes-issues-and-how-i-solved-them-d5ca728c5b9f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Naheem Olaide`**
+✍️ **posted by `Dev Garg`**

-<blockquote>How to Backup Your PostgreSQL Database Without a Single Line of Script
+<blockquote>Prisma 7 is a very recent release (Nov 19, 2025), and when I tried setting it up for the first time, I couldn’t find a single blog or…
 Continue reading on Medium »</blockquote>

 <h3>3.
-MongoDB mCP vs RAG: Which One Should You Choose for Your AI-Driven Applications? - <a href="https://noncodersuccess.medium.com/mongodb-mcp-vs-rag-which-one-should-you-choose-for-your-ai-driven-applications-cda4f6ba640d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Setup Google Secret Manager with Google IAM Permissions - <a href="https://javascript.plainenglish.io/how-to-setup-google-secret-manager-with-google-iam-permissions-7ecd3db6a61e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Gabriel Babajide Shomorin`**

+<blockquote>In backend development, there are ways to securely store, retrieve and manage sensitive credentials that are vital to the system.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
+Learn by Doing: My Journey to Becoming an AI Engineer (Node.js Edition) - <a href="https://noncodersuccess.medium.com/learn-by-doing-my-journey-to-becoming-an-ai-engineer-node-js-edition-9c5b9dd91de4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `NonCoderSuccess`**

-<blockquote>Artificial Intelligence is now a default expectation for modern applications.
-Whether it’s search, automation, personalization, customer…
+<blockquote>6 Projects.
+6 Weeks.
+One Goal — Build Real AI, Not Just Read About It.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Supply Chain Apocalypse: 13:3 not in favor of NodeJS - <a href="https://nataniele.medium.com/supply-chain-apocalypse-13-3-not-in-favor-of-nodejs-7d84472fdcaa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Natalia Sergeeva`**

-<blockquote>It’s no secret that I am very biased against NodeJS and try to avoid it in every way possible.
-In addition to personal motives, there are…
-Continue reading on Medium »</blockquote>

 <h3>5.
+Preserving Privacy: How Rolling Hashed IPs Solve the User Tracking Dilemma - <a href="https://javascript.plainenglish.io/preserving-privacy-how-rolling-hashed-ips-solve-the-user-tracking-dilemma-9b71da86d120?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ismail Walsh`**

+<blockquote>The Problem: Analytics vs. Privacy
+Continue reading on JavaScript in Plain English »</blockquote>

-Node.js Web Streams: Zero-Copy Pipelines for Files, S3, and HTTP - <a href="https://medium.com/@2nick2patel2/node-js-web-streams-zero-copy-pipelines-for-files-s3-and-http-2d6b66ceac4c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Node.js Middleware Runtime in Next.js 16: Now Stable — What This Means for Your Full-Stack Apps - <a href="https://medium.com/@mernstackdevbykevin/node-js-middleware-runtime-in-next-js-16-now-stable-what-this-means-for-your-full-stack-apps-d8f1660f4193?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codastra`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>How to move gigabytes through your backend without melting RAM, disks, or your cloud bill.
+<blockquote>Next.js 16 brings stable Node.js runtime support to middleware, unlocking powerful server-side capabilities.
+Here’s what changed and why…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Node.js v25 Preview — How the Next Major Release Transforms Server Apps - <a href="https://medium.com/@backendbyeli/node-js-v25-preview-how-the-next-major-release-transforms-server-apps-eba91feb52a8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Eli - BackEnd Engineer`**

+<blockquote>Performance meets security in the runtime that’s redefining backend development standards
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Create your First Genetic AI Simulation with Gemini - <a href="https://medium.com/@simon.swartout/create-your-first-genetic-ai-simulation-with-gemini-4ca8c350aa67?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why You Should Use Version Control for Every Project (And How to Set It Up) - <a href="https://medium.com/codetodeploy/why-you-should-use-version-control-for-every-project-and-how-to-set-it-up-93451d163c99?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Simon Swartout`**
+✍️ **posted by `SOVANNARO`**

-<blockquote>Today in just a couple of simple prompts we will utilize Gemini 3 to build a mobile optimized training for an AI.
-The simulation approach…
+<blockquote>Why Version Control is a Game-Changer for Developers
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>2.
-No More Secret Vaults: Laravel’s Built-in Environment Variable Encryption - <a href="https://medium.com/@sathishreddy.np/no-more-secret-vaults-laravels-built-in-environment-variable-encryption-b47e50c5c09d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting Started with Rust: A Beginner’s Journey — Part 1 - <a href="https://medium.com/@ashishjsharda/getting-started-with-rust-a-beginners-journey-part-1-9d9625b4f325?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sathish Reddy NP`**
+✍️ **posted by `Ashish Sharda`**

-<blockquote>Keeping sensitive credentials and configuration secure is a top priority for any web application.
-While relying on .env files is…
+<blockquote>Welcome to the Future of Systems Programming
 Continue reading on Medium »</blockquote>

 <h3>3.
-ChatGPT Voice Mode Goes Native: What You Need to Know - <a href="https://medium.com/@melojack45/chatgpt-voice-mode-goes-native-what-you-need-to-know-9a2eb4c7b4ad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Taking Back Control: The 5 Best Self-Hosted VPNs in 2025 - <a href="https://medium.com/@bishakhghosh0/taking-back-control-the-5-best-self-hosted-vpns-in-2025-090ccb9ba1fd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `Lightning Developer`**

-<blockquote>OpenAI’s latest update integrates ChatGPT voice mode directly into the main chat interface.
-Users can now interact with text, voice…
+<blockquote>For a long time, the standard advice for securing your connection was simply to subscribe to a commercial VPN provider.
+But the landscape…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Apple’s iPhone Fold is shaping up to be one of the most ambitious devices in the foldable space. - <a href="https://medium.com/@melojack45/apples-iphone-fold-is-shaping-up-to-be-one-of-the-most-ambitious-devices-in-the-foldable-space-b2d9fe74f04d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The DOM Explained Simply — How JavaScript Talks to Your Webpage - <a href="https://medium.com/@amishagupta672/the-dom-explained-simply-how-javascript-talks-to-your-webpage-23e1516bad9e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `TheAmishaEdit`**

+<blockquote>The DOM sounds complicated when you’re new to JavaScript, but it’s actually just the structure of your webpage — the part your code can see
+Continue reading on Medium »</blockquote>

+<h3>5.
+SEO Titan : l’outil d’analyse SEO open source que j’aurais aimé avoir plus tôt - <a href="https://medium.com/@benjaminjacob.pro/seo-titan-loutil-d-analyse-seo-open-source-que-j-aurais-aim%C3%A9-avoir-plus-t%C3%B4t-1d47ca1e406b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Benjamin Jacob (VisiCraft)`**

+<blockquote>Je rends public l’outil que j’utilise pour analyser n’importe quel site en moins de 15 secondes.
+Gratuit, open source et sans limite !
+Continue reading on Medium »</blockquote>

+<h3>6.
+Building Software at Scale: Real-World Engineering Practices - <a href="https://medium.com/@hellocppdotdev/building-software-at-scale-real-world-engineering-practices-87622a65cfd0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Imran Bajerai`**

+<blockquote>The Journey From Hobby Project to Production Platform
+Continue reading on Medium »</blockquote>

+<h3>7.
+Affordable Web Hosting for Small Businesses: The Ultimate Guide to High-Performance, Low-Cost… - <a href="https://medium.com/@mustmed00/affordable-web-hosting-for-small-businesses-the-ultimate-guide-to-high-performance-low-cost-e646f66d2688?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mustafa Ahmed Mohamed`**

+<blockquote>Launching and growing a small business today is unbelievably exciting — and having the right web hosting lays the foundation for…
+Continue reading on Medium »</blockquote>

+<h3>8.
+I Watched a Dana Point Restaurant Close After 2 Years.
+Their Website Was the Killer. - <a href="https://medium.com/@southorangecountywebdesign/i-watched-a-dana-point-restaurant-close-after-2-years-their-website-was-the-killer-a2a22e0c0b94?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `Justin`**

-<blockquote>A crease-free display, luxury build, and an expected $2,399 price point suggest Apple is targeting the high-end market first.
+<blockquote>Last spring, my favorite taco spot in Dana Point closed.
 Continue reading on Medium »</blockquote>

 <br/>